cloud-henrique/react-native-template/README.md

-# React Native Boilerplate
+# ⚛️ React Native Boilerplate

-This repository contains a basic set to init a React Native project (at least for me :wink:)
+This repository contains a personal basic set to init a bare React Native project with Expo and TypeScript.

 ![App cover showing their light and dark mode](public/cover.png)